kasamikona/Loopy-Tools/README.md

 Documentation and informational sections are provided on a "do what you like" basis.
-Code sections may contain an appropriate LICENSE.txt to refer to, or may have no license in which case I ask that you follow "reasonable use".
+Code sections may contain an appropriate LICENSE.txt to refer to, or may have no license in which case please ask me or treat it as non-free.
 In general I am assuming non-commercial use and provide no warranty.
-If you have any doubts, please ask!
+If you have any doubts about these points, please ask!